upenn-libraries/blacklight-ris/README.md

 # blacklight-ris

-Adds "Download in RIS format" functionality to Blacklight
+Adds "Download in RIS format" functionality to [Blacklight](https://github.com/projectblacklight/blacklight).

+## Description
+Blacklight plugin that adds the ability to download a [RIS representation](https://en.wikipedia.org/wiki/RIS_(file_format)) of a record from a catalog show page and a set of records from the bookmarks index page.

+### Versioning
+`v0.1.0` -> Known to work with Blacklight v6 and Rails 4

 ## Installation